Unlocked by SKALE Labs, Inc.

 Intuitively, a network that doesn't charge any transaction fees can produce a lot of non-economic transactions, which lends itself to bot-driven activity.
 Thus, it's crucial to gauge what percentage of SKALE transactions carry economic value.
 The figure below shows the number of transactions of SKALE chains that included the transfer of ETH – though imperfect, it gives us a proxy for the level of economic activity in the network.
 As we can observe, Nebula showcases the highest level of economic activity in the SKALE ecosystem, with >50k daily transactions involving the transfer of ETH, followed by Calypso, with ~9k daily transactions.
 Looking at it from another perspective, over the past year around 18% and 24% of Nebula's and Calypso's daily transactions, respectively, have included an ETH transfer.
 This is a positive sign of organic traction on both chains and may indicate real economic activity, such as in-game purchases that turn these applications into sustainable business models.

 Another way of gauging economic activity in the SKALE ecosystem is by looking at stablecoin adoption.
 The Europa Liquidity Hub takes the lion's share with $453k worth of stablecoins in circulation.
 It's important to note that Europa is the liquidity gateway for other chains in the SKALE ecosystem, such that USDC circulating on Nebula and Calypso is bridged from Europa.
 Once again, the data suggests that Nebula and Calypso have achieved organic traction and some level of real economic activity.
 Still, Europa's traction is underwhelming compared to other DeFi ecosystems.
-Despite launching in 2022, it has only $377k in TVL, placing it in 195th place of all chains by TVL as of Sep 10, 2024.
-In this regard, the only DeFi primitive that has emerged on Europa is DEXes, with SushiSwap at the helm.
+Despite launching in 2022, it has only $377k in TVL, placing it 195th place of all chains by TVL as of Sep 10, 2024.
+In this regard, the only DeFi primitive that has emerged on Europa is Dexes, with SushiSwap at the helm.
 A plausible explanation for the lack of traction is that SKALE isn't competing with other blockchains for DeFi liquidity, which would be extremely difficult to accomplish due to the incumbents' network effects.
 Instead, it focuses on high throughput applications that need zero gas fees to operate economically.
+Still, it would be beneficial to the SKALE ecosystem for Europa to attract more liquidity as it can flow to other applications in popular networks like Nebula and Calypso.

 SKL Economics